(Reuters) - Gambling firm GVC Holdings Plc

 GVC is one of several major European gambling firms to have signed partnerships with U.S. casino chains since the U.S. Supreme Court paved the way to legalise sports betting.

-Its shares hit a record high at the end of July after it agreed to set up an online U.S. betting platform with U.S. hotel and casino operator MGM Resorts International <MGM.N> but have since retreated.
+Its shares hit a record high at the end of July after it agreed to set up an online U.S. betting platform with U.S. hotel and casino operator MGM Resorts International

 Underlying earnings before interest, tax, depreciation and amortization rose 11 percent to 349.5 million pounds on a pro forma basis in the first half ended June 30.